orcfax/docs/drafts/FAQ/orcfax_architecture.md

 ## 12. Can I contribute code?

 Absolutely!
-Our team comes from an open source development background so we’ll be implementing good software engineering practices, including facilitating PRs, code reviews. build pipelines, etc.
+Our team comes from an open source development background so we'll be implementing good software engineering practices, including facilitating PRs, code reviews. build pipelines, etc.

 In the short term, we will rely on the Cardano community to help us identify key areas where Orcfax can create new Adapters for different feed types.
 This will also be a great way to leverage community contributions in the form of PRs.
 We are cautiously implementing a loosely coupled architecture with Adapters as first class primitives and will then provide transparent documentation on how to design and develop new feed type adapters in order to enable new oracle driven use cases on Cardano.